50 Incredible Things To Do in Argentina

 29. Be amazed by Mother Nature at Iguazú Falls

-There’s no other word to describe Iguazú Falls than WOW.
+There’s no other word to describe Iguazú Falls than simply WOW.

 These thunderous waterfalls will leave you drenched and in awe of Mother Nature’s power and beauty.
 Out of all the amazing places to see in Argentina, this should be top of your list.